JakeShelley1/Apriori/README.md

 # Apriori
 Apriori algorithm implementation in python using a Counter.
 This is meant as practice for data mining/python.
-Any suggestions for improvements are welcome.

 I've included the T10I4D100K data file to run this with.
 I also included a smaller version of the same file.